LONDON — Britons voted to quit the European Union after a divisive and bitter national referendum, according to predictions early Friday.

 Why is this happening now?

-British Prime Minister David Cameron is fulfilling an election promise to negotiate a better deal for his country in the European Union and to put the new terms to a national vote.
+Cameron was fulfilling an election promise to negotiate a better deal for his country in the European Union and to put the new terms to a national vote.
 It was an act of political expediency aimed at uniting two factions within of his Conservative party, which for decades has been bitterly divided over the issue of Europe.

 An uptick in immigration and a long period of austerity have eroded British enthusiasm for the EU.